 Safe Streets are for Everyone

 The counties of Carroll, Jo Daviess, Lee, Ogle, Stephenson, and Whiteside, Illinois have partnered with the Blackhawk Hills Regional Council (BHRC) in order to develop a Safe Streets for All Safety Action Plan (SAP) for their region.
 This plan will serve as a framework to guide future infrastructure design.
-This page will be updated regularly and will serve as a timely, comprehensive resource for information regarding the development of the SAP.
-The Project Team will provide valuable information and materials for the public through this website, as well as solicit feedback and comments from residents, business owners, and stakeholders of Northwest Illinois.

 What is an SAP?